KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-YT-SubCount by choffmann](https://github.com/choffmann/MMM-YT-SubCount)

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+2. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
-2. Typo: Found `Magic Mirror` in file `MMM-YT-SubCount.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-YT-SubCount.js`: Replace it with `MagicMirror²`.
-3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-4. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
+5. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
-5. Deprecated: Found `stylelint-config-prettier` in file `package.json`: Update `stylelint` and remove `stylelint-config-prettier`.
+6. Deprecated: Found `stylelint-config-prettier` in file `package.json`: Update `stylelint` and remove `stylelint-config-prettier`.
-6. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+7. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+8. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-ZAPTEC by PierreGode](https://github.com/PierreGode/MMM-ZAPTEC)